 All research activities supported by the Seventh Framework Programme should respect fundamental ethical principles.
+Compliance with these principles is safeguarded through the European Commission's Ethics Review procedure.
+(See section 3.1 on Ethical Principles)

 2.2 Coordination and support actions2